This is an updated and amended version of a log post first published in 2012 written by Kezia Tobin.

 Where the applicant is over the age of 65 detailed enquiries will not be necessary.

 The later IDIs from August 2010 also recommended that caution be taken in refusing applications for those over 65 simply on maintenance and accommodation grounds.
 Not any more.
 Under the new Rules, no distinction is made with regard to age, and the test is much more stringent.
 Although the ‘exceptional compassionate circumstances’ test that previously needed to be satisfied in cases involving those under 65 has been removed, the change is nevertheless likely to severely restrict the number of successful applications across the board.
 Article 8 arguments can (and will) still be made for those who do not meet the rules, though.

-What is interesting is that this category remains one of only two under the new FM heading which is exempt from the new minimum income threshold requirements for sponsors.
+The ADR category remains one of only two under the new FM heading which is exempt from the new minimum income threshold requirements for sponsors.
 Instead, E-ECDR3.1 requires that the applicant show that they will be adequately maintained, accommodated, and cared for without recourse to public funds.
-This disparity will no doubt prompt administrative challenge of the minimum income threshold in other categories, and rightly so.

 But sadly it seems that for now, any elderly family member who is living independently and simply wants to come here in their twilight years to join their family, will have to wait until they can show that they are both no longer physically capable of looking after themselves and unable to access care in their own country.
-Uncles and aunts are now excluded entirely, regardless of their circumstances, and it seems supergrans are no longer welcome in the UK.
+Uncles and aunts are now excluded entirely, regardless of their circumstances.
+Despite empty government talk of valuing the elderly and families, they are no longer welcome in the UK.